 - Dimensions will vary slightly with equipment choices and construction options.

-- Trailer is designed to carry a maximum of 12 canoes or kayaks, each up to 18 ft length.
-Boats are fastened via straps to tie-down loops welded on the frame.
+- Trailer will carry a maximum of 12 canoes or kayaks, each up to 18 ft length.
+Boats secure to the racks via straps to tie-down loops welded on the frame.
 Your choice of straps (rope, bungees, tie-downs, etc.) will effect the security of the boats during transit.
 Please secure the boats carefully.